bahaidev/textbrowser/README.md

 For those wishing to test files within the TextBrowser project itself (not generally recommended), you can follow the follow tweaks to the above instructions:

 1. You should not need to alter `bower.json` though you may install Bower dependencies (e.g., `bower install git@bitbucket.org:brettz9/bahaiwritings.git`) if you update paths accordingly.
 You may alternatively add data files to the reserved `data` directory at the root of TextBrowser.
 1. Change paths.
-The path prefix `bower_components/textbrowser` in `textbrowser.appcache` will need to be stripped in this environment.
-You will also wish to change the `languages` property in the `resources/user.js` call to the *TextBrowser* constructor to point to `languages-tb.json` instead of `languages.json`).
+The path prefix `bower_components/textbrowser` in your `index.html` and `textbrowser.appcache` will need to be stripped in this environment.
+You will also need to change the `languages` property in the `resources/user.js` call to the *TextBrowser* constructor to point to `languages-tb.json` instead of `languages.json` or otherwise supply a languages file which resolves to the correct path).

 # API